Red Stangland

-Eider "Red" Stangland (February 7, 1922 – August 8, 1995) was an American radio broadcaster and humorist.
+Eider Clifford "Red" Stangland (February 7, 1922 – August 8, 1995) was an American radio broadcaster and humorist.
 He wrote numerous joke books focused on Upper Midwestern humor, most notably a series of titles about the fictional characters Ole and Lena.

 Biography

 Eider C. Stangland began his radio career as an announcer and ended it as a station owner.
 He owned KIWA AM and FM in Sheldon, Iowa, and had owned the former KCHF AM and FM stations in Sioux Falls, South Dakota.
 Stangland wrote numerous joke books centered on the Nordic characters at the center of jokes that predate his works and go back at least to the 1940s.

 Humor

 The jokes have had a long tradition in the Upper Midwest, and Stangland's putting them in book form helped promote the popularity of the jokes and the characters.
 They are legendary among the Lutherans of Scandinavian heritage (mostly Norwegian and Swedish) throughout the Midwest and with outsiders who know them.
 The main characters are Lena, her boyfriend Ole, and his buddy Sven.